la2050/challenge/_2021/learn/projectart.md

   high-need students learned more about art and artists due to our classes;  95% noticed improvements in their own art-making; 78% checked out books before and after class, and 89% felt more confident overall.
-Approximately how many people will be directly impacted by this proposal?: '200' Approximately how many people will be indirectly impacted by this proposal?: '400' Please describe the broader impact of your proposal.: >- Today, ProjectArt LA students are taking on advanced art projects, learning art histories left out of the typical canon, and using creative problem-solving skills to challenge the status quo.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '200' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '400' Describe how Los Angeles County will be different if your work is successful.: >- Today, ProjectArt LA students are taking on advanced art projects, learning art histories left out of the typical canon, and using creative problem-solving skills to challenge the status quo.
 They are being encouraged